 The Truth is Somewhere in the Middle

-I live in rural central North Carolina.
-The nearest quilt shop to me is about a 30-minute drive.
-There are 2 within that distance, actually.
+When I lived in rural central North Carolina.
+The nearest quilt shop to me was about a 30-minute drive.
+There were 2 within that distance, actually.
 Both offer loads of fabric selections, quilting supplies, offer longarming services and various quilting classes.
 One even sells sewing machines.
 However, every time I need to get fabric, I always end up making the full 1-hour drive to my ‘local quilt shop’ twice as far away.
 Why?

-I think the true definition of a what makes a quilt shop a “Quilt Shop” is not in the items it sells or the classes it offers.
-The true Quilt Shop resides in their atmosphere.
+I think the true definition of a what makes a quilt shop a “Quilt Shop” is not necessarily the items it sells or the classes it offers.
+A true Quilt Shop has a certain atmosphere.
 The feeling you get when you walk in looking for that next ‘must have’ gadget or that amazing fabric just calling your name.
 It’s the place you go because you are surrounded by your ‘tribe’.

 A place where we’re free to create and inspire each other.
 A place we always feel welcome.
 A place where we ‘belong’.

 You may find this place in a huge 2000 square foot fabric warehouse in Illinois, or a quilt shop that shares half of a convenience store in North Dakota.
 They may sell all the quilting supplies you could ever need or maybe just machines, notions and a few classes.
 Either way, the products offered don’t really seem to matter.